ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/comments.rst

 Documentation Comments
 ----------------------

-Placing a comment next to certain symbols acts as 'documentation' for the comment.
-This text can be displayed when hovering over matching symbols in |VSCode|.
+Comments next to most symbols (anything with an identifier) act as documentation for that symbol.
+The text within such comments are displayed to users of the
+|VSCode| extension.

 These documentation comments are also used to generate web documentation, such as the documentation available :ref:`on this page<zsdoc_index>`.